seanchannel/autobluez/README.md

 test-command:

-    Send a command over BLE and optionally verify the output This script uses a list of pods called "podnames" to lookup pod BLE address.
-The list is in the standard /etc/hosts, /etc/ethers style format.
-Aliases for pod names can be added for convenience.
-Commands must be in quotes if they are more than one word.
-Output will be saved to a temporary file $0.log and displayed in hex and ascii.
+    Send a command over BLE and optionally verify the output This script uses a list of pods called "podnames" in the current directory to lookup BLE address.
+Commands of more than one word must be in quotes.
+Output will be displayed in hex and ascii.

     Syntax:
         ./test-command <POD> "<COMMAND>" [<OUTPUT>]

     Example:
-        ./test-command squid version
+        ./test-command squid version 9.10

-        ./test-command bench "pad auto 24"

-        ./test-command 88 version

-    Note: relies on multiple timeouts.
-There will be at least one timeout shown after getting the BLE hex response.
-Output will include "Expect Failed: ..." only for failures detected and return non-zero, and otherwise only shows the terminal session and exits with a 0 status.
+    Will always pass with no output argument.
+Uses some patient timeouts deliberately.
+Exit code of scripts indicates pass or fail (e.g. echo $?) but 'fail' will always be shown for non-matches.

+podnames

+basic_info.sh
+basic_info-test

+    These run the "basic info" test suite for date, time, and battery.
+The ".sh" version uses separate connections for each command, which has sometimes resulted in a hung BLE.
+The "-test" version uses a continuous BLE session for all commands.

+wifi_setup.sh
+wifi_setup-test

+    As above but for setting the wifi SSID & password.
+Both take a pod name.
+    The ".sh" version takes variables on the command line.
+The "-test" version takes a pod, SSID, and password (less than 10 chars) as arguments.